 In an effort to expand and preserve its existing affordable housing stock, Huntington Beach has worked with Community Housing Development Organizations (CHDOs) to acquire multifamily rental properties.
-These buildings are rehabilitated and then are made available to persons below 60% of Orange County median income for a minimum of 30 years.
+These buildings are rehabilitated and then are made available to persons below 60% of Orange County Median Income for a minimum of 15 years.
 The CHDO must enter into an agreement with the City that outlines all of the affordability requirements, property maintenance standards, and long-term monitoring requirements that are required by HOME regulations.

 Consolidated Plan - Annual Action Plan - CAPER

-The Consolidated Plan is a five-year planning document for the CDBG and HOME programs that is approved by City Council and is sent to HUD.
-For each year, City Council approves the Action Plan that describes the activities and projects that are funded through these programs.
+The Consolidated Plan is a five-year planning document for the CDBG and HOME programs that is approved by City Council and is submitted to HUD.
+Each year, City Council approves the Action Plan that describes the activities and projects that are funded through these programs.

 Obtain these documents by clicking on the links below.